 North Korea is an ally of Iran and, like Iran, is a subject of international sanctions.
-North Korea generally does not comply with international sanctions against Iran, and reportedly cooperates with Iran on a wide range of WMD-related ventures.
+North Korea asserts that it is not bound by international sanctions against Iran, and it reportedly cooperates with Iran on a wide range of WMD-related ventures.
 Press reports in April 2013 said that Iran might supply oil directly to North Korea, but it has not been reported that any such arrangement was finalized.
-Currently, according to experts, a portion of China's purchases of oil from Iran and other suppliers is re-exported to North Korea.
+Currently, a portion of China's purchases of oil from Iran and other suppliers is reportedly re-exported to North Korea.